kolakowskann/LearnIT/README.md

 Main functionalities:
 - interface for users with place to add events
 - events will be added manually by the user and send to admin to review the proposal (in case of not to double events)
-- the user will be able to search events by date, city, language / subject in will be about
+- the user will be able to search events by date, city, language / subject Optional functionalities:

-Optional functionalities:
 - login part for the user
 - saving events in Google calnedar / print the list / save it on user account
+- pop-up window to like Facebook fanpage
+- send once a week summary with the events in user's city ina newsletter